Nobody pinches a penny quite like money expert Clark Howard. Below are some of his most famous — or should we say infamous — cheapo exploits!

 Sometimes getting everything you need into a carry-on can be challenging.
 But it doesn’t have to be.
 We’ve got 5 steps to pack a carry-on bag for a 5-day trip here.

 Once when in Europe, Clark needed his carry-on to be less than 22 pounds or he’d have to pay a nearly $50 fee to check it in at the airport.

 “I had to wear multiple layers of clothing in Dublin, Ireland, to make sure I avoided that hefty $50 fee!”
 Clark recalls.
 “That meant three layers of clothing so that my bag would be less than 22 pounds.
 I put on three pairs of pants, two shirts and a sweatshirt on top of that while flying.”

 BONUS: This One’s Not Really True, But It Sure Is a Fun Little Story!

 Retired radio host Neal Boortz writes in his 2013 memoir “Maybe I Should Just Shut Up and Go Away!” about how Clark avoids the high price of dry cleaning.

 The story goes that Clark simply drops his shirts off at a Goodwill.
 They supposedly dry clean the shirts before putting them out on the floor for sale.
 Then Clark goes back the next morning and buys the shirts back at a lower price than it would have cost him to have them professionally dry cleaned!

-While this story is hilarious and Boortz is fond to retelling it, Clark says it isn’t true.
-Additionally, Goodwill encourage donors themselves to dry clean clothing before donation.
+While this story is hilarious and Boortz is fond of retelling it, Clark says it isn’t true.
+Additionally, Goodwill encourages donors to dry clean clothing before donation.
 They do not wash anything before putting it out for sale.